DJ Uiagalelei: Professional career

+2025

 After going unselected in the 2025 NFL draft, Uiagalelei signed with the Los Angeles Chargers as an undrafted free agent on April 26, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed with the Chargers practice squad the following day.
+On January 13, 2026, Uiagalelei signed a reserve/futures contract with Los Angeles.

+2026

+Uiagalelei competed with Trey Lance for the teams backup quarterback position behind Justin Herbert.
+He was ultimately once again cut as part of final roster cuts and re-signed with the teams practice squad the following day.
+He was promoted to the active roster on September 26.

 Personal life

 Uiagalelei is a Christian.
 He attended regular Bible study while at Clemson and wears wristbands with Bible verses on them including Jeremiah 33:3, Philippians 4:13, Ephesians 6:10, and Romans 12:2.

 Uiagalelei has a younger brother, Matayo, who plays defensive end for the Oregon Ducks.

-Uiagalelei was drafted by the Los Angeles Dodgers of Major League Baseball in the 20th round of the 2023 MLB Draft, but did not sign.
+Uiagalelei was drafted by the Los Angeles Dodgers of Major League Baseball in the 20th round of the 2023 MLB draft, but did not sign.